1. What is the mandative subjunctive?

 • It is important that they be prepared.

-The mandative subjunctive is often indicated by specific verbs, nouns, or adjectives.
-Here are some common words that are often used to introduce the mandative subjunctive.
+Here are some common words that are usually used to introduce the mandative subjunctive.

 Categories Words Examples